sematic-ai/sematic/docs/upgrades.md

 when performing the upgrade.
 {% endhint %}

+### vX.X.X to v0.35.0

+In v0.35.0 support for deploying Sematic with a combined API and SocketIO server was removed.
+Most users deploy with a dedicated SocketIO server anyway, in which case this change does not impact you.
+You may still want to remove the `deployment.socket_io.dedicated` configuration from your helm values, as it will now be ignored.

+The default for the helm configuration `service.create` was changed to `true` as well.
+Again, most users have this set to `true` in which case it does not impact you.
+If you were relying on the default to be `false` so you could create your own Kubernetes service object for Sematic, you now must explicitly set `service.create` to `false` in your helm values.

 ### vX.X.X to v0.32.0

 In v0.32.0 new constraints were added to the schema of the database that